DriveRX: A Vision-Language Reasoning Model for Cross-Task Autonomous Driving: Introduction

 \section{Introduction}

-Autonomous driving systems operate in dynamic and uncertain traffic environments \cite{galceran2015multipolicy,6907209,marcu2024lingoqa}, requiring robust, real-time capabilities in perception, prediction, and decision-making \cite{grigorescu2020survey,chen2015deepdriving,janai2020computer}.
-However, in complex scenarios such as occlusion or abnormal behaviors, conventional end-to-end models exhibit limited generalization due to the lack of structured reasoning and semantic interpretability \cite{chen2024end,xu2024drivegpt4,shao2023reasonnet}.
+Autonomous driving systems operate in dynamic and uncertain traffic environments \citep{galceran2015multipolicy,6907209,marcu2024lingoqa}, requiring robust capabilities in perception, prediction, and decision-making \citep{grigorescu2020survey,chen2015deepdriving,janai2020computer}.
+However, in complex scenarios such as occlusion or abnormal behaviors, conventional end-to-end models exhibit limited generalization due to the lack of reasoning ability \citep{chen2024end,xu2024drivegpt4,shao2023reasonnet}.
+Moreover, EU regulations and academic research emphasize that autonomous driving systems must be interpretable \citep{eu1,eu2}, highlighting the need for models with structured reasoning and semantic understanding.